farlowdw/software-development-handbook/blog/2022/2022-11-17-footnotes/index.md

 title: How to add a footnotes section to doc pages and blog entries
 draft: false
 description: This post details how to outfit your Docusaurus site's doc pages and blog posts with a footnotes section.
-tags: [Footnotes, Docusaurus, Configuration, Swizzling]
+tags:
-keywords: [footnotes, guide, docusaurus, configuration, swizzling]
+  - Footnotes
+  - Docusaurus
+  - Configuration
+  - Swizzling
+keywords:
+  - footnotes
+  - guide
+  - docusaurus
+  - configuration
+  - swizzling
-authors: [farlow]
+authors:
+  - farlow
 hide_table_of_contents: false
 toc_min_heading_level: 2
 toc_max_heading_level: 6